-- A. The provisions of the Protective and Discovery Orders shall govern handling of confidential information and the treatment of discovery procedures in this docket. - B. Electronic service shall be utilized for serving pleadings/motions and orders. - C. Parties have 15 days, plus three days if service is by mail, from the date of service of this Order to petition the Commission for reconsideration or request a hearing, as provided in K.S.A.
-77-542. - D. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders, as necessary.
+- A. The provisions of this Protective and Discovery Order shall govern the treatment and handling of confidential information in this docket. - B. Electronic service shall be used in this proceeding, including this Order. - C. Parties have 15 days, plus three days if service is by mail, from the date of service of this Order to petition the Commission for reconsideration or request a hearing, as provided in K.S.A.
+77-542.11 - D. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.